Susan Pizzolato is a poet, editor, and librarian living on the southcoast of Massachusetts.

 leaning on the aluminum chaise, watching, fingers playing

-piano with the scratchy plastic webbing, plaid empty
+piano on the scratchy plastic webbing, plaid empty

 beach bag, just diet soda, god forbid eating in public.